just-the-docs/just-the-docs/operations/SCRUM.md

   - Trains the team on Scrum and makes sure we're following the rules of scrum effectively (shipping each week, continuously learning, making tickets clear)
+  - Verifies work items in the backlog are clear to developers.
+The product owner is typically our client.
   - Nudge team to identify problems in workflow and make them visible to work together.